Moussa-M/imageviewer/README.md

 Options:
 * share: Option is used to hide and show the share option.
 * closeBtn: Option for close button visibility when share false [ONLY FOR iOS]
-* copyToReference: If you need to copy image to reference before show then set it true [ONLY FOR iOS]

 ##### Usage

 ```
 var options = {
     share: true, // default is false
-    closeButton: false, // default is true
+    closeButton: false // default is true
-    copyToReference: true // default is false
 };

 ImageViewer.show('http://any_site.com/any_image.png', 'Some Title', options);